MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

 - Make sure the new settings that are intended to overwrite existing settings have the same name as the previous ones to ensure that the old settings are overwritten.
 Otherwise, the devices might end up with redundant profiles and policies.

   > [!TIP]
   > As a best practice, you should create all management settings and configurations, as well as deployments, shortly after the change to the MDM authority has completed.
-This will help ensure that devices are protected and actively managed during the interim period.
+This helps to ensure that devices are protected and actively managed during the interim period.
 -  After you change the MDM authority, perform the following steps to validate that new devices are enrolled successfully to the new authority:
     - Enroll a new device
     - Make sure the newly enrolled device shows up in the [Azure portal](https://portal.azure.com).